Pfern/OSODOS/docs/SCIENTIFIC_SOFTWARE/README.md

 Word and Excel) are wholely unsuitable for operating on such text files: they might do things such as automatically convert "simple" quotes to “smart” ones, which might invalidate your data; convert between different, local conventions for decimal points, which are commas in some countries; attempt to run spell checks on data, which clutters the screen with useless information; attempt to export to proprietary file formats.

+### Text editors
-The first, right tool to either locate on your computer or install if it isn't there, is a [text editor](https://en.wikipedia.org/wiki/Text_editor).
+Because of the aforementioned problems with using word processors to edit plain text, the first, right tool to either locate on your computer or install if it isn't there, is a [text editor](https://en.wikipedia.org/wiki/Text_editor).
 There are good, free, lighweight editors for every operating system, for example: